How to make Herb Dinner Rolls with Garlic (Bread Machine)

 Instructions

-- Melt butter in a small skillet and sauté the onions, garlic, and herbs over medium/low heat until the onions are soft.
+- Melt 4 tablespoons (57 g) butter in a small skillet and sauté 3 tablespoons (10 g) onion, finely chopped, 1 clove garlic, minced, ¾ teaspoon dried oregano, ¾ teaspoon dried basil, and ¾ teaspoon dried tarragon, over medium/low heat until the onions are soft.
 Pour immediately into the bread machine pan to cool.
 (Or use your microwave: Place the butter, onions, garlic, and herbs into a microwave-safe measuring cup and microwave on HIGH for 2-4 minutes or until the onions soften.)

-- Add cool water (on top of the butter mixture to cool it down), salt, sugar, flour, and yeast in the order listed.
+- Add 1 cup (227 g) cool water (on top of the butter mixture to cool it down), 1 teaspoon table or sea salt, 2 teaspoons granulated sugar, 3 cups (360 g) all-purpose unbleached flour, and 1½ teaspoon instant yeast in the order listed.

 - Select the DOUGH cycle, then push START.